aquasecurity/trivy/docs/docs/scanner/misconfiguration/index.md

 Trivy provides built-in policies to detect configuration issues in popular Infrastructure as Code files, such as: Docker, Kubernetes, Terraform, CloudFormation, and more.
 In addition to built-in policies, you can write your own custom policies, as you can see [here][custom].

+## Overview of policies in Trivy
+Generally, policies define

+- best practices in configuration files
+- common security issues
+- regulations

+Policies are used as part of Trivy's misconfiguration scans.
+When performing a misconfiguration scan, Trivy will be given

+1. The target resource (file or directory) that has to be scanned
+2. The policies that Trivy should evaluate during the scan.

+Based on the policies provided, Trivy will evaluate the security issues in the configuration file and produce a scan output.

+Users have the option to define two types of policies:

+1. The [custom policies](./custom/index.md) that Trivy should use to scan the resource for misconfiguration.
+These will be used by Trivy in the misconfiguration scan in addition to our [built-in policies.](./policy/builtin.md)
+2. Policies to define the scan output.
+These are applied after Trivy has completed the scan but before the scan results are displayed.
+For further details, please view documentation on [filtering the scan output.](../../configuration/filtering.md)

 ## Quick start

 Simply specify a directory containing IaC files such as Terraform, CloudFormation, Azure ARM templates, Helm Charts and Dockerfile.